ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-IBM i virtual machines in all the data centers support the configuration of large quanitity of data volumes except for the virtual machines in the `CHE01`, `LON06`, `MAD04`, and `TOR01` data centers.
-Configuring the large quantity of data volumes is supported only on Off-premises.
+IBM i virtual machines in all the data centers support the configuration of large quanitity of data volumes except for the virtual machines in the `CHE01` data center.
+Configuring the large quantity of data volumes is supported only on {{site.data.keyword.off-prem}}.
 {: note}